nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

 **IMPORTANT:**
 * `del n/NAME` MUST BE followed by either of the two commands, otherwise, following delete commands may be affected.
-* If you accidentally mistype or enter an unintended command before confirming, we suggest you to use `n` to cancel any pending delete operations to ensure everything runs smoothly 😊
+Refer to [Command Summary](#command-summary) for more information ☺️.

 </box>